©2024 by the American Board for Certification in Orthotics, Prosthetics & Pedorthics, Inc. All rights reserved.

 The Standards require that your business be legally constituted, not only in the jurisdiction in which it is based, but also in those localities in which you provide services.
 Full disclosure of ownership is required at the time of application and all financial records must be complete.
 Your business must have a physical location accessible to the public and make reasonable physical accommodations for your employees and patients.
 All licenses, certificates and permits must be displayed in an area accessible to the public.

 In addition, written policies and procedures which address the clinical and business aspects of your business are required.

 Your policies and procedures must include but are not limited to:

 Your business has documentation that it is a legal entity in the state(s) in which it is located and is authorized to provide the services for which you seek accreditation.

-You will need to show your surveyor your legal documentation of proof of ownership of your business as well your business license and the necessary permits from federal, state and local governments.
-Since licensing and permit requirements vary among jurisdictions, it is critical that you contact your state and local government to determine the specific requirements for your business.
+You must provide your surveyor with evidence that you have a business license and the necessary permits from federal, state and local governments.
+Since licensing and permit requirements vary among jurisdictions, it is critical that you contact your state and local government to determine the specific requirements for your business, such as:

 Your business complies with all applicable federal, state and local laws.

 Some of the same issues mentioned in AD.1 apply to this standard as well.
 You will need to show proof of compliance with all federal, state and local laws.
 In states where professional licensure is required, you must provide a current copy of your valid license(s).